tweag/nickel/doc/manual/contracts.md

 Another use-case for custom delayed contracts is to write a contract that is parametrized by another contract, such as the `Nullable` contract implemented in [the parametrized contracts section](#contracts-parametrized-by-contracts).
-Because the parameter contract is generic and can have a delayed part as well, `Nullable` needs to be written as a contract with a potential delayed part as well.
+Because the parameter contract is generic and can have a delayed part, `Nullable` needs to be written as a contract with a potential delayed part as well.

 Imagine we want to write a contract similar to `{_ | Bool}`, that is a dictionary of booleans, but we also want keys to be valid numbers (although represented as strings).
 A valid value could look like `{"1": true, "2": false, "10": true}`.
-If we use an immediate contract (a predicate or a validator), it's impossible to preserve laziness: as soon as your contract is called, you would need to produce a yes or no answer, and checking that fields are all `Bool` requires evaluating their content first.
+If we use a predicate or a validator, it's impossible to preserve
+laziness: as soon as your contract is called, you would need to produce a yes or no answer, and checking that fields are all `Bool` requires evaluating their content first.

 What we can do is to not perform all the checks right away, but **return a new value which is wrapping the original value with delayed checks inside**: